Losing It (song)

-"Losing It" is a song by English producer Chris Lake and Australian producer Fisher, released as a standalone single on 13 July 2018 through Catch & Release (via Insomniac Music Group) and Astralwerks.
+"Losing It" is a song by Australian producer Fisher, released as a standalone single on 13 July 2018 through Catch & Release.
 It was a commercial success, reaching number one on the Australian Club Tracks chart and the US Dance Club Songs chart, and also charted in Flanders and the top 25 of the US Dance/Electronic Songs chart.
-It was nominated for Best Dance Recording at the 61st Annual Grammy Awards, held in February 2019.

 It was ranked at number 2 in Australian youth broadcaster Triple J's Hottest 100 of 2018.

+At the ARIA Music Awards of 2018, the song was nominated for Best Dance Release.
+At the AIR Awards of 2019, the song was nominated for Best Independent Dance, Electronica Or Club Single.

+In February 2019, at the 61st Annual Grammy Awards, it was nominated for Best Dance Recording.

+At the 2019 International Dance Music Awards, the song won Best Electronic Song.

 Background

 After Fisher performed the track in one of two sets he performed at the Coachella Valley Music and Arts Festival in 2017, the song became widely bootlegged by other DJs, so Fisher officially released the track himself in July 2018.
 The ABC said the track has a "throbbing bass-aided beat".